A few thoughts on Vaccinations

 Titer testing requires a blood sample to be taken to measure the level of antibodies in the puppy/dog’s system.
 The titer will give a result which is in number form.
 If any number over zero is given then immunity has been achieved thus is showing positive.
 If you titer test yearly at some point you may see that the titer levels reduce, this doesnt mean that the immunity is going and it doesnt mean you need to re-vaccinate.
 It does however mean the antibody levels are waning as there is no requirement to keep making them!
 However what titer testing doesnt measure is the cellular memory.
 The cellular memory is still likely to be present and once exposed to a virus is very likely to kick start the antibodies into being produced again.
 Titer testing is a very useful tool if your preference is to avoid over vaccinating.

-There is a lot of debate about frequency of dog vaccinations – with some vets willing to concede the guideline for routine boosters as being every three years for DHP and for Pi to be repeated yearly.
+There is a lot of debate about frequency of dog vaccinations – with some vets willing to concede the guideline for routine boosters as being every three years for DHP and for Leptospirosis to be repeated yearly.

-Information taken from the Canigen Datasheets:-
+Information taken from the Canigen Datasheets:- (which can be found on the Noah Compendium website).

 Booster vaccination Canigen DHP